RunOpenCode/twig-bufferized-template/README.markdown

             - Full\Qualified\Class\Name\To\My\Node: 50
             - Full\Qualified\Class\Name\To\My\OtherNode: -5

+List of custom nodes to bufferize can be provided as plain array of strings without priorities.
+In that case, those nodes would get priority from configured `default_execution_priority`.
-Note that bufferization will only work for Twig tags.
+Bufferization will only work for Twig tags.
 Don't use it for bufferization of functions or tests.

 ## Other configuration parameters